Heinrich Heine: Political poetry and Karl Marx

 In 1844, Heine wrote series of musical feuilletons over several different music seasons discussing the music of the day.
-His review of the musical season of 1844, written in Paris on 25 April of that year, is his first reference to Lisztomania, the intense fan frenzy directed toward Franz Liszt during his performances.
-However, Heine was not always honorable in his musical criticism.
+His review of the musical season of 1844, written in Paris on 25 April 1844, is his first reference to Lisztomania, the intense fan frenzy directed toward Franz Liszt during his performances.
+Heine was not always honorable in his musical criticism.
 That same month, he wrote to Liszt suggesting that he might like to look at a newspaper review he had written of Liszt's performance before his concert; he indicated that it contained comments Liszt would not like.

 Liszt took this as an attempt to extort money for a positive review and did not meet Heine.
 Heine's review subsequently appeared on 25 April in Musikalische Berichte aus Paris and attributed Liszt's success to lavish expenditures on bouquets and to the wild behaviour of his hysterical female "fans".
 Liszt then broke relations with Heine.
 Liszt was not the only musician to be blackmailed by Heine for the nonpayment of "appreciation money".
 Meyerbeer had both lent and given money to Heine, but after refusing to hand over a further 500 francs was repaid by being dubbed "a music corrupter" in Heine's poem Die Menge tut es.